 (b) The individual authorizing the release of the original record or file must ensure that a copy of the document or file is retained in the component that had custody and/or control when an original document or file is released pursuant to this subpart.

 Subpart B—Procedures for Disclosure of Records Under the Freedom of Information Act

 (a) How to make a request.
 Requests under this subpart for a record of the Department of Labor must be written and received by mail, delivery service/courier, facsimile or e-mail.

-(2) Requesters who cannot determine the proper disclosure officer to which the request should be addressed, may direct the request to the Office of the Solicitor, Division of Legislation and Legal Counsel, 200 Constitution Avenue, NW., Room N2428, Washington, DC 20210 or by e-mail to firstname.lastname@example.org.
+(2) Requesters who cannot determine the proper disclosure officer to whom the request should be addressed may direct the request to the Office of the Solicitor, Division of Management and Administrative Legal Services, 200 Constitution Avenue, NW., Room N-2428, Washington, DC 20210 or by e-mail to email@example.com.
 Note, pursuant to § 70.25(a), the time for the component to respond to a request begins to run when the request is received by the proper disclosure officer.